NSW Work Injury Claim

 Racing NSW

 Covers the thoroughbred racing industry.
-Phone: 02 9551 7500

 Guild Insurance

-Covers pharmacies and child-care providers.
+Covers pharmacy and child-care sectors.

 Hospitality Industry Insurance (HII)